CaioCeretta/filipeorocha-fullstackweek/fsw-barber/Misc.md

   The instructor created interfaces for function where we receive more than one parameter, then it's a single object as a parameter, it will ensure type safety and improve legibility

+  # Deployment

+  Besides running the migrations, we also need to utilize the npx prisma generate, which is necessary for the app to run with the db, and also on the package.json, we need to add that prisma generate to the script husky, the prepare runs AFTER the libraries were installed.